 Jennie suggests a few strategies that may help prevent serious concerns from arising:

-I think it is more than a coincidence that every single family that I have worked with where an adolescent has severe anxiety and/or depression, that adolescent has not had to do any household chores,”
+I think it is more than a coincidence that every single family that I have worked with where an adolescent has severe anxiety and/or depression, that adolescent has not had to do any household chores,”she says.

 “The purpose is not to have a tidy house.
 It is for them to experience contribution, responsibility and capability.
 And ideally this should start when they’re young.
 You might have to wipe the bench down again, or wash a few dishes again, just make sure you do it after they’ve gone to bed.
 You don’t want them to internalise the message that whatever they do, it isn’t good enough.”